 Most of what we know about treatments, adverse events, and the overall survival of patients with chronic lymphocytic leukemia (CLL) and mantle cell lymphoma (MCL) comes from clinical trials.
-Confirmatory real-world evidence, especially in the Medicare population, is limited.
-In existing studies, many address only a few types of outcomes.
-The introduction of newer targeted therapies has led to gaps in evidence, evidence that is needed to understand more fully the burden of these blood cancers.
+However, confirmatory real-world evidence, especially in the Medicare population, is limited.
+Of existing studies, many address only a few types of outcomes.
+The introduction of newer targeted therapies has led to gaps in evidence—evidence needed to understand the burden of these blood cancers more fully.

 To provide detailed information about different treatment types for CLL and MCL in routine clinical settings, researchers from AstraZeneca and RTI Health Solutions conducted observational studies in Medicare populations.
 These studies reported real-world evidence on how treatment types can affect patients’ health outcomes (such as adverse events and survival) and financial outcomes (direct medical costs to both patients and the healthcare system).

 Adverse events from cancer treatments often require medical intervention and may disrupt a patient’s treatment schedule, which in turn can lead to suboptimal health results and economic consequences.
 The annual economic burden of adverse events and other disease-related medical costs of CLL alone in the United States is expected to climb from $740 million in 2011 to over $5 billion in 2025.
 Ravi Goyal, the lead author of these studies, observed, “Up-to-date understanding of health outcomes and the financial burden of treatments for blood cancers like CLL and MCL in nonclinical-trial settings is critical for keeping patients, physicians, and policymakers informed and for accelerating evidence-based decision making.
 This research helps provide such evidence to the stakeholders.”

 - Baseline patient characteristics

 - Overall survival

 Study results highlighted the following findings:

 - There is considerable patient susceptibility to adverse events